-It is the Company's policy to maintain the ratio of Ordinary shares to B shares (excluding shares held in Treasury) within the range 72.5% : 27.5% and 77.5% : 22.5%.
+It is the Company's current policy to maintain the ratio of Ordinary shares to B shares (excluding shares held in Treasury) within the range 72.5% : 27.5% and 77.5% : 22.5%.
+The Board may if it considers it to be in the best interests of the Company, amend the ratio from time to time.
+However, the Board will always be mindful in setting the ratio of any impact on the level of revenue available for the Ordinary shares.